Case study

 Telemetry

-Logging and telemetry paths used to inspect system behavior during bench and vehicle work.
+I used logging and telemetry to inspect system behavior during bench and vehicle work.

 bench to vehicle